- WHO WE ARE

 The CDC has compiled everything you need to know about COVID-19 into a single-page PDF.

-With the number of confirmed cases of COVID-19 on the rise worldwide, it is important for Martin County residents create their own preparedness plans.
+With the number of confirmed cases of COVID-19 persisting, worldwide, it is important for Martin County residents create their own preparedness plans.
 Creating a household plan can help protect the health of you and your family in the event of an outbreak of COVID-19 in our community.

 Use this CDC checklist to help you take steps to plan and protect the health of you and your family: